Peritoneal Adhesions J031

 Brief description

 The peritoneum is a continuous transparent membrane which lines the abdominal and pelvic cavity and covers the abdominal and pelvic organs.
-Peritoneal adhesions are bands of fibrous tissue that join abdominal / pelvic organs to each other or the abdominal/pelvic wall.
-Adhesions can develop rapidly after damage to or inflammation of the peritoneum.
+Peritoneal adhesions are acquired permanent bands of fibrous tissue that form between organs or tissues in the abdominal and pelvic cavities.
+Adhesions can develop as a response to injury or an abnormal inflammatory reaction.

 Confirming the diagnosis